Understand Agent capabilities

 How to direct Reia

 Describe the job in underwriting language.
-Name the goal, the source material or panel to use, the expected shape of the answer, and whether you want sources, a memo-ready section, a table, a list of diligence questions, or an input update.
+Name the goal, the source material or panel to use, the expected shape of the answer, and whether you want source references, a memo-ready section, a table, a diligence list, or an Input update.

 You do not need to choose tools by name.
 A request like "Compare the rent roll to the T-12, cite the support, and list the assumptions that should change" gives Reia enough direction to search evidence, inspect assumptions, and produce a reviewable next step.